smartbooster/symfony-docker/docs/gitlab.md

 xclip -sel clip < ~/.ssh/id_ed25519.pub
 ```

-Now, public key is on your clipboard.
+Now, your public key is on your clipboard.

 2. Add to your GitLab account